DevanSmith1999/PlateMatePos1/README.md

 3. Once installed, launch Plate Mates POS and follow the setup wizard to configure your system.

 ## Features
 - **Order Management**: Easily take and manage orders with a few clicks.
-Supports dine-in, takeaway, and delivery orders.
-- **Inventory Tracking**: Keep track of your inventory in real-time.
-Get notified when stocks are low.
+- **Ticket Tracking**: Keep track of your tickets in real-time.
-- **Payment Processing**: Supports multiple payment methods including credit/debit cards, cash, and mobile payments.
 - **Reporting**: Generate detailed reports on sales, revenue, and customer preferences to make informed decisions.
-- **Customer Management**: Maintain a database of your customers for better service and personalized offers.
 - **Employee Management**: Manage employee roles, hours, and permissions within the system.

 ## Getting Started
 - **Setting Up Your Menu**: Navigate to the 'Menu Management' section to add, edit, or remove menu items.
 - **Taking Orders**: Use the 'New Order' button to start taking orders.
 You can assign tables, add items, and choose the payment method.
-- **Managing Inventory**: Go to the 'Inventory' section to update stock levels or add new ingredients.

 ## User Guides

 ### Administrator
-- **System Setup and Configuration**: Learn how to configure global system settings, including payment options and tax rates.
+- **System Setup and Configuration**: Learn how to configure global system settings, including payment calculations with tax rates.
 - **User Management**: Instructions on how to create and manage user accounts for employees.
 - **Access Control**: How to set up different access levels for users based on their role.

-### Manager
+### Manager / Owner
-- **Sales Reporting and Analytics**: How to generate and interpret various reports.
+- **Sales Reporting and Analytics**: You will be able to view, filter and compile order statistics in an easy-to-read format.
-- **Inventory Management**: Detailed guide on managing inventory, including ordering and tracking stock levels.
-- ~~**Employee Performance Tracking**: Methods for tracking and evaluating employee performance using the system.~~
+- **Order Management**: Here you can review checks for open tickets and make overrides as needed.
+- **Employee Assignments**: You will be able to update server profiles, assign and track the server assignments giving them the privileges to view and modify tickets for their assigned tables.

+### Server
+- **Table Management**: Server will be able to check their daily assigned tables, set how many people are currently seated.
+You can check the tables’ status between open, occupied, and cleaning.
+- **Order Taking**: Here you can take a customer's order, view / modify current tickets and a easy to swap view that will allow you to easily swipe between tickets, and if a customer orders from the tablet ticket will be updated for the server view.

-### Wait Staff
+### Kitchen
-- **Order Taking**: Step-by-step guide on how to take orders efficiently using the POS system.
-- **Customer Interaction**: Tips on using the system to improve customer service and handle special requests.
-- **Payment Processing**: How to process different types of payments through the system.
+- **Real-time Menu Updates**: The kitchen will be able to view all current orders, When a order is added to the queue it comes with a time stamp along with the timer.
+You can also mark full tickets or individual items as complete.

 ### Customers
-- **Self-service Options**: Explanation of any self-service options available, such as kiosk ordering or online reservations.
-- **Feedback Submission**: How customers can submit feedback on their dining experience directly through the system.
+- **Self-service Options**: Customers will be greeted with a welcome page they will be able to click to view the home page will show the overall menu will tabs the will have different filters.
+They can either order from the table or wait for the server.
+- **Chat Bot**: At the bottom of the screen will be the icon for customers to interact with the chat bot that is powered by AI.
+It will be able to give customers recommendations such as popular items or the item of the day.

 ## Troubleshooting
 - If you encounter issues during installation, ensure that your system meets the minimum requirements and check your internet connection.
 - For problems with payment processing, verify your payment gateway settings and ensure that all hardware components are properly connected.
 - If the system runs slowly or crashes, try restarting the software and checking for updates.
 If the problem persists, contact support.

 ## Support
 For further assistance, please refer to the FAQ section on our website or contact our support team:
 - Email: support@platematespos.com
 - Phone: Insert Phone Number Here

-Thank you for choosing Plate Mates POS.
-We hope it enhances your restaurant's efficiency and customer satisfaction.
-Team 4 is committed to providing an exceptional POS solution for your restaurant.